Skip to main content

 EXPOSE 80

-# Start Web Service
+# Start the Web Service

 CMD exec gunicorn --bind :80 --workers ${GUNICORN_WORKERS} --threads ${GUNICORN_THREADS} --timeout ${GUNICORN_TIMEOUT} main:app